andzaOs/BT_SS2014_CalorieCounter/README.md

 **Institution:** University of Sarajevo, Faculty of Electrical Engineering

-**Bachelor Thesis Topic** Object oriented analysis and design of application for food and activity tracking and body weight control using UML diagrams
+**Bachelor thesis topic:** Object oriented analysis and design of application for food and activity tracking and body weight control using UML diagrams

 **Academic year:** 2013/2014